AhrefsBot Explained: Should You Block It or Let It Crawl?

 Conclusion

-Now, the choice is ours: to treat Ahrefsbot as an enemy to be defeated or a friend to be mastered.
+Now, we have the choice to treat Ahrefsbot as an enemy to be defeated or a friend to be mastered.
 Understanding Ahrefsbot’s real nature and using the proper measures will allow us to take advantage of its potential while lowering any hidden risks.

 We can change it from a dangerous enemy to a firm friend, bringing our websites to the heights of achievement.